Slow goby

-The Slow goby (Aruma histrio) is a species of goby fish endemic to the Gulf of California on the west coast of North America.
+The Slow goby (Aruma histrio) is a species of gobies, endemic to the Gulf of California on the west coast of North America.
 It inhabits crevices in rocks and can be found in tide pools down to a depth of around 14 m.
 This species grows to a maximum length of 6.5 cm SL.
 This species is the only known member of its genus.

 Description

 It is brown with 6-7 white bars along its side, with some bars weak or missing.
 There is a narrow white bar at the base of its pectoral fin, followed by a dark brown bar.
 It is elongated and somewhat compressed.
 Its large head is flattened with swollen cheeks and a large mouth.
 It has a pore between its eyes, and two small pores on its preopercle.
 Its tail fin is long and rounded without scales or a lateral line.